torogmw/MusicXML-Class-Library/README.md

 bar->getFoo()->getName() == "Dave"; /* True!
 The value is still there even though it is not present in the XML document. */
 ```
 ##### Optional Member Data with Unbounded Ocurrences
-Sometimes an element may contain zero, one, or many occurences of another element.
+Sometimes an element may contain zero, one, or many occurrences of another element.
 For example
 ```
 <xs:element name="key" type="key" minOccurs="0" maxOccurs="unbounded">
 ```